muntasimulhaque/muntasimulhaque.github.io/_posts/2025-05-12-cons-of-single-plaintext-file.md

 ---
 layout: post
-title: "Why I Came Back to Using an Outliner App From the One Big Text File (OBTF)"
+title: "Why I Stopped Using the One Big Text File (OBTF) for Note Taking"
 date: 2025-05-12
 ---